|

 Maori name meaning "son."

-(Tamás): Hungarian form of Thomas, meaning
+- TAMÁS: Hungarian form of

 - TAMATI:

-Maori form of Thomas, meaning
+Maori form of Greek Thōmas, meaning

 "twin."

-- TAMHAS
+- TÀMHAS:

 "twin."

-- TAMID:
+-

 meaning "relying on."

-- TAMIR:
+- TAMIR

-- TAMMARO:
+- TÀMMARO:

-Italian name of Germanic origin, composed of the elements thank
+who imitate the manners of the higher class, of Germanic origin, composed of the elements thank

-"thought" and mar "fame."
+"thought" and mar "fame," hence

-- TAMOTSU:
+- TAMOTSU

-Japanese name meaning "complete; protect."
+(保): Japanese name meaning "defender,

-- TAMUR:
+- TAMUR

-Variant of Hebrew Tamir, meaning "tall,
+Masculine form of Hebrew Tamar, meaning

 - TANCRED:

-"thought" and rad "counsel."
+"thought" and rad "counsel," hence

 - TANCREDO:

-Italian form of Germanic Tancred, meaning
+Italian form of German Tancred, meaning

 "thought-counsel."